IP-VFC ST 2110 Network Video Configuration

 - If Connected, or

-- Always This ensures changes apply correctly when you click Apply Feed Settings.
+- Mirror to create a single video stream up to 4K DCI resolution This ensures changes apply correctly when you click Apply Feed Settings.

 2. Configure IP Address (Eth0 and Optional Eth1)